gchq/Gaffer/README.md

 To get going with Gaffer, visit our [getting started pages](https://gchq.github.io/gaffer-doc/v1docs/summaries/getting-started.html).

 Gaffer is under active development.
-Version 1.0 of Gaffer was released in October 2017.
+Version 1.0 of Gaffer was released in October 2017, version 2.0 was released in May 2023.

 ## Getting Started